Facebook Pixel

 The following examples illustrate when an event is claimable and when it is not.

-Claimable event: The tiles on the roof were cracked and upon the first rains on a specific day, water poured in.
-The water streamed down the wall, damaging ceilings and built in cupboard.
+Claimable event: The tiles on the roof were cracked and upon first rains on a specific day, water poured in.
+The water streamed down the wall, damaging ceilings, and built-in cupboards.
 It was reported immediately to body corporate for a claim.
 It was sudden and unforeseen; therefore, constituting a legitimate claim.

 Claim (possible): If the ingress is sudden and damage to the ceiling below is shown to be new or sudden, there could be grounds for a claim.
 This should be reported immediately to avoid claim rejection.
 A bath or washing machine that suddenly overflows, causing damage to the section below, will constitute a claim if it is reported and dealt with immediately.

-Not a claim: If a leak over time caused ongoing damp, mold and paint peeling off it will not constitute grounds for a claim.
+Not a claim: If a leak over time caused ongoing damp, mould and paint peeling off it will not constitute grounds for a claim.

 Claim: After the claim is proven, the insurer should pay for the entire repair including the damaged pipe and any necessary repair work, such as retiling or replacing carpets, etc.